tiborsaas/shadertube-effects/README.md

 You can add your own effects by creating a pull request to this repository.
 The extension works from the master folder of this repository.

 - Checkout a new branch with the name of your effect
-- Create a folder with the name of your effect
+- Create copy of the [sandbox folder](sandbox) with the name of your effect
-- Copy the `index.html` from the root folder of this repository to that folder
-- Create your shader as `effect.glsl`
+- Edit your shader as `effect.glsl`

 Finally, serve the contentes of that by a static server: